dalibor91/basher/README.md

 # basher
-simple bash program to easy run and add new shell scripts
+simple bash program to easy run and add new bash scripts

 install